 We all know the struggle of trying to find the best time to schedule an all hands meeting or a large team conference call when you’re trying to communicate to a global team.
 You always end up with certain employees who are furthest away from HQ having to dial in at some ungodly hour.

 When you replace these activities with podcasts for internal communications, your live content can be made available on demand immediately.
 This allows your remote workers to wait to watch or listen until they get up in the morning and are fresh and ready to focus on the message they’re receiving.

 4. Encourage knowledge sharing

 Internal communications messages don’t always have to come from the top down; employees have valuable information to share with each other on a peer-to-peer level as well.
-The informal nature of podcast content makes it significantly less daunting to produce for employees.
+The informal nature of internal podcast content makes it significantly less daunting to produce for employees.
 All the equipment they need is right on their phone.
 By making it simple to contribute content to a secure podcast knowledge base, you can greatly increase the number of employees willing to share their expertise.

 At uStudio, we believe in the value of podcasts for internal communications.
 That’s why we built our secure enterprise podcast app.
-To learn more about podcasting and see our podcasting solution in action, request a demo today!
+To learn more about podcasting and see our internal podcasting solution in action, request a demo today!

 Statistics from Edison Research